-Control knobs must be pushed in before turning them to a setting.
-They can be set anywhere between HI and OFF.
+Push in control knobs before turning them to a setting.
+You can set them anywhere between HI and OFF.

 Surface unit markers

 The solid dot in the surface unit marker shows which surface unit is turned on by that knob.